morrownr/USB-WiFi/home/FAQ.md

 No. 7

-Question: My USB WiFi adapter is showing up as a CDROM or Flash drive instead of a WiFi adapter.
+Question: My USB WiFi adapter is showing up as a CDROM or flash drive instead of a WiFi adapter.
 What is the problem?

-Answer: Your USB WiFi adapter showing up as a CDROM or Flash drive (often with ID 0bda:1a2b) instead of functioning as a network adapter (such as ID 35bc:0102 or similar) is likely due to a "mode-switching" issue.
-Some USB WiFi adapters include onboard memory that contains drivers or installation software for Windows.
-When plugged into a system for the first time, they initially present themselves as a virtual CD-ROM or Flash driver containing the drivers.
-This is fairly common with USB WiFi adapters that use Realtek chipset.
+Answer: Your USB WiFi adapter showing up as a CDROM or flash drive (often with ID 0bda:1a2b) instead of functioning as a network adapter (such as ID 35bc:0102 or similar) is likely due to a "mode-switching" issue.
+Some USB WiFi adapters include onboard storage that contains a driver for Windows.
+When plugged into a system for the first time, they initially present themselves as a virtual CD-ROM or flash drive containing a driver.
+This is fairly common with USB WiFi adapters that use Realtek chipsets.

 In Linux, the `usb_modeswitch` utility generally handles this issue but there are situations where it does not work as expected.